Licensing Requirements, Fees and Payments

 Payment Methods Accepted Online: 211 LA County accepts the following forms of payment for your Taxonomy subscription: Visa and MasterCard.
 We are unable to accept cash, checks, C.O.D. orders and wire transfers for the purchase of the subscription through the Taxonomy website.
 If you would like to make a purchase using either a check or purchase order, please follow the directions for that option which are included in the Subscription Process section below.

 Bulk Subscription Discount: If you take out 10 or more subscriptions at the same time, you are eligible for a 10% discount.
 Only company checks or purchase orders are accepted for bulk subscriptions, so you will need to download the order form and fill it out accordingly (see the Subscription Process section below).
 Bulk discounts are only available on 1-year subscriptions.

-Canadian Subscribers: 211 LA County is partnering with InformCanada to bring the Canadian version of the AIRS/211 LA County Taxonomy to 211 programs, other I&R providers in Canada and other nonprofit, for-profit and public sector organizations that want to use it as an indexing system for their databases.
-As the representative for the AIRS/211 LA County Taxonomy in Canada, InformCanada handles Canadian subscriptions; and provides French and English editorial support, training, promotion, administration and outreach.
+Canadian Subscribers: 211 LA County is partnering with InformCanada to bring the Canadian English and French versions of the 211 LA County Taxonomy to 211 programs, other I&R providers in Canada and other nonprofit, for-profit and public sector organizations that want to use it as an indexing system for their databases.
+As the representative for the 211 LA County Taxonomy in Canada, InformCanada (www.informcanada.ca) handles Canadian subscriptions and provides French and English editorial support, training, promotion and administration.